hftamayo/azuremlproj02/README.md

     4. Content of data.json file
     5. Running benchmark.sh

+# Project 2: Create, publish and consume a pipeline

+## Project's main goal:
+execute the different stages from a jupyter notebook file to implement a pipeline.

+*Checkpoints to be considered*:

+    1. Use the previous created experiment
+    2. Upload the jupyter notebook file
+    3. Downgrade from SDK ver 1.19 to 1.18
+        - pip list | grep 1.19.0 | xargs pip uninstall -y
+        - pip install azureml-sdk[automl,contrib,widgets]==1.18.0
+        - pip install azureml-widgets==1.18.0
+    4. Make sure config.json file is still in the same working directory
+    5. Exexute each cell of the juputer notebook
+    6. Verify the pipeline has been created
+    7. Verify the pipeline is running

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.